-If you’re looking for a caffeinated pick-me-up but don’t love the intensity of espresso, then cortado and latte are two great options.
+Hey coffee lovers!
+If you’re looking for a caffeinated pick-me-up but don’t love the intensity of espresso, then cortados and lattes are two great options.

 Both drinks are created by mixing steamed milk with espresso to lessen the bite you’d get from straight coffee.
-The main differences between a cortado vs latte, are serving size, the milk-to-coffee ratio, and temperature.
+The main differences between a cortado vs latte are serving size, ratio of milk to espresso, and temperature.